microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### microangioCT of murine mandible and teeth

-C57BL/6 mice were terminally anesthetized and their head was perfused with μAngiofil as described above.
+C57BL/6 mice were terminally anesthetized, and their head was perfused with μAngiofil as described above.
 The perfused head was harvested and fixed (4% PFA at 4° C).
-Before tomographic imaging the mandible was excised, wrapped in a paper towel and scanned in a sealed pipette tip.
+Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.
 The mouse teeth were imaged using a desktop microCT scanner SKYSCAN 1172 (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.
 The X-rays were filtered by 0.5 mm of aluminum.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.1° and 4 projections being averaged for noise reduction.